Akbash Dog Odessa Rengi

 The Akbash Dog is an ancient breed originating in Turkey where he was used to guard livestock.
 It is believed that his ancestry was influenced by both Sighthound and Mastiff breeds.
 Though a large dog, he moves with surprising speed and agility, able to run at great speed with a gazelle-like grace.
 He also has an acute sense of sight and hearing.

+The Akbash Dog learns quickly; however, he can be easily bored with repetitive obedience training exercises so may not be the ideal candidate for Obedience competition.
+As a livestock guardian, the Akbash is an independent thinker and can be dominant toward other dogs.
 He is naturally calm but can display ferocity when protecting property or livestock.
 His aloofness toward strangers, loyalty, affection, complete dedication and devotion to his family and any animals in his charge make him the ideal guard dog.
-He has an independent nature yet a very loyal and protective instinct.

 Another characteristic of the Akbash Dog is, both males and females, have a strong maternal instinct, especially toward small and young animals and children.
 The Akbash will bond to whatever he is raised with.
 This is why it is always suggested that the working Akbash pup be placed with the livestock he will eventually be expected to protect.